tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Position brackets are not supported
 '''''''''''''''''''''''''''''''''''

-In this case, after the parent order is executed, the brackets don’t receive the position id to the ``parentId`` field and are no longer linked to the parent order.
-But the :term:`OSO` brackets binding between each other must be kept on the broker’s side.
+In this case, after the parent order is executed, the brackets don\'t receive the position id to the ``parentId`` field and are no longer linked to the parent order.
+But the :term:`OSO` brackets binding between each other must be kept on the broker\'s side.
 When a position is closed, all orders in the transit statuses (``placing``, ``inactive``, ``working``) are usually canceled.

 Position brackets are supported
 '''''''''''''''''''''''''''''''

 When one of the bracket orders is executed, the position is reset to zero, and the other bracket order (if any) is transferred to the ``cancelled`` status.
-When one of the bracket orders is partially executed, the ​quantity​ in the position is reduced by the executed ​quantity​.
-The ​quantity​ in the other bracket order is given according to the left ​quantity​ in the partially executed bracket order.
+When one of the bracket orders is partially executed, the quantity in the position is reduced by the executed quantity.
+The quantity in the other bracket order is given according to the left quantity in the partially executed bracket order.

-When the user adds brackets to the position, the broker’s server recieves a PUT request `Modify Position`_, which contains ``stopLoss`` and ``takeProfit`` fields, or one of them.
+When the user adds brackets to the position, the broker\'s server recieves a PUT request `Modify Position`_, which contains ``stopLoss`` and ``takeProfit`` fields, or one of them.

 Then these bracket orders return with ``working`` status to `/orders`_ with next values: